fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 survive restore, and are clones actually independent of each other afterward?

 `hsrv.go` warms 512 MiB of checksummed heap and serves `/healthz`, reporting an in-memory request counter, the heap checksum, and uptime.
-The interesting design choice is how it is health-checked.
-Host-to-sandbox networking under gVisor needs CNI plumbing that is orthogonal to this work, so the binary doubles as its own client, exercising a real TCP/HTTP round trip over gVisor's netstack loopback from inside the sandbox:
+Host-to-sandbox networking under gVisor needs CNI plumbing that is orthogonal to this work, so the binary doubles as its own client, exercising a real
+TCP/HTTP round trip over gVisor's netstack loopback from inside the sandbox:

 ```go